 In treating marriage as a prerequisite for U.S.-citizen fathers, but not U.S.-citizen mothers, to pass their citizenship status on to their foreign-born children, lawmakers were relying on the outdated stereotype that mothers have closer bonds with their nonmarital children than fathers do.

 “These false stereotypes have disproportionally harmed Black communities by preventing fathers from passing citizenship to their children,” said Neyissa Desir, an SPLC outreach paralegal.

 Congress repealed and replaced the discriminatory Guyer Rule in the Child Citizenship Act of 2000.
 But the new law did not apply to children over 18.
 That means Silva and many other similarly situated immigrants who were prevented from becoming U.S. citizens under the Guyer Rule continue to suffer its discriminatory effects simply because of the year they were born.
-Had Silva been born on or after Feb.
+Had Silva been born after Feb.
 27, 1983, he would have been under 18 when the 2000 law was passed and thus his citizenship would not be in question.

 “Fairness is all I’m asking for,” said Silva, 44.
 “This is my country – the only country I know.”

 Silva, who identifies as both Black and Latino, has been detained since July 16, 2019, and he is facing possible deportation to a country he no longer remembers.